edhowland/viper/README.md

 These are very vim-like in form and syntax.
-E.g.  w filename - writes the current buffer to filename. rew! re-reads the current file back into the current buffer, overwriting any changes. check - performs a Ruby syntax check on the current buffer. lint - performs limited lint on current buffer.
-Ensures every line is indented with an even number of spaces.
+E.g.  w filename - writes the current buffer to filename. rew! re-reads the current file back into the current buffer, overwriting any changes. check - performs a  syntax check on the current buffer. lint - performs lint on the current buffer.
+This is specified by the language association for that buffer.

-###### Note: -c, --check-syntax performs the same function on editor exit
+###### Note: -c, --check-syntax performs the same function on  as the command: check for each buffer when the editor exits.

 ## Help